natimirauta/k8s_cluster/README.md

 With the `helmfile` tool, it could be possible for the ingress and the application to be deployed in separate namespaces.

-However, the `ingress-nginx` dependency under `swa/chart/Chart.yaml` will need to be removed and specified in `helmfile.yml` instead (with the aforementioned config to have separate namespaces).
-If not, `ingress-nginx` will be deployed twice: once in the application's namespace and once in the namespaces specified in `helmfile.yml`.

 First, install the `helm-diff` plugin with:

 >helm plugin install https://github.com/databus23/helm-diff